lbain/lucybain/source/blog/2014/10-18-closures.md

 notAClosure(); // returns "I'm only here for a little while"
 ```

 Notice that nothing has access to `shortLivedVariable` now that `notAClosure` has run.
 Sure, you can call `notAClosure` again (and again and again), but each call will create a whole new `shortLivedVariable`.
-But hey, it's hard to tell that each `shortLivedVariable` is brand new, so let's clear that up a bit.
+But hey, it’s hard to tell that each `shortLivedVariable` is brand new, so let’s clear that up a bit.

 ```
 function stillNotAClosure(anotherShortLivedVariable) {